dividat/playos/Readme.md

 The arguments `updateUrl` (from where updates will be fetched by PlayOS systems), `deployURL` (where bundles should be deployed to) must be specified.
 For example: `nix build --arg updateUrl https://dist.dividat.com/releases/playos/master/ --arg deployUrl s3://dist.dividat.ch/releases/playos/master/`.

-Commonly used update and deploy URLs (channels) can be used with shortcuts defined in the Makefile.
+Commonly used update and deploy URLs (channels) can be used with shortcuts defined in `./build`.

 To release an update to the `develop` channel:

 ```
-make develop
+./build develop
 ./result/bin/deploy-playos-update --key PATH_TO_KEY.pem
 ```